Using Intervals¶

 def Interval(*args, sortQ=True, midRadQ=False)

-When creating an interval, you must consider which interval arithmetic it belongs to, and how it is defined: by means of the left and right values, through the middle and radius, or as a single object.
-For this purpose, a universal function Interval has been implemented, which can take into account all the aspects described above.
-In addition, it has a parameter for automatic conversion of the ends of an interval, so that when the user creates it, he can be sure, that he works with the classical type of intervals.
+When creating an interval, you must consider which interval arithmetic it belongs to and how it is defined: by left and right endpoints, by midpoint and radius, or as a single array object.
+For this purpose, a universal function Interval has been implemented.
+It also has a parameter for automatic conversion of the interval endpoints, ensuring that the user works with the classical type of intervals by default.

 Parameters:

-If the argument is a single one, then the intervals are set as single objects.
-To do this you must create array, each element of which is an ordered pair of the lower and upper bound of the interval.
+If a single argument is provided, the intervals are set as a single object.
+To do this, you must create an array where each element is an ordered pair of the lower and upper bound of an interval.

-If the arguments are two, then the flag of the midRadQ parameter is taken into account.
-If the value is True, then the interval is set through the middle of the interval and its radius.
-Otherwise, the first argument will stand for the lower ends, and the second argument the upper ends.
+If two arguments are provided, the midRadQ flag is taken into account.
+If midRadQ=True, the interval is set by its midpoint and radius.
+Otherwise, the first argument represents the lower endpoints, and the second argument represents the upper endpoints.

-The parameter defines whether the interval is set through its middle and radius.
+Defines whether the interval is set by its midpoint and radius.
 The default is False.

 Examples:

-Creating intervals by specifying arrays of left and right ends of intervals
+Creating intervals by specifying arrays of left and right endpoints

 >>> a = [2, 5, -3]